in

 Should Curtains Touch The Floor?

 Should curtains touch the floor?
-Find out in this curtain hanging guide the proper height to hang curtains from the floor.
+Find the proper height to hang curtains from the floor in this curtain hanging guide.

-The concept of hanging up a piece of fabric against the window to either enhance the aesthetic appeal of the room or to block the harsh sunlight is fairly commonplace.
+The concept of hanging up a piece of fabric against the window to enhance the room’s aesthetic appeal or block the harsh sunlight is fairly commonplace.
 However, understanding the concept of curtain lengths is another matter.

-So you see, there really isn’t any right or wrong answer when it comes to curtain lengths.
-After all, it all depends on the homeowner’s personal preferences and their specific design goals for the space that they’re upgrading.
+So you see, there really isn’t any right or wrong answer regarding curtain lengths.
+After all, it all depends on the homeowner’s preferences and specific design goals for the space they’re upgrading.

-This particularly applies to the dressier rooms in the house such as the living room, the formal dining room, any dens, office spaces, or even family rooms.
-They could all benefit from the remarkable look that floor-length curtains can lend out to them.
+This particularly applies to the dressier rooms in the house, such as the living room, the formal dining room, any dens, office spaces, or even family rooms.
+They could all benefit from the remarkable look that floor-length curtains can lend to them.

 Is It Ok If Curtains Don’t Touch The Floor?

-Let’s say, you have a kitchen window that’s directly in front of the stove.
-It would be best to opt for short curtains in this case to prevent any fire hazard.
+Let’s say you have a kitchen window directly in front of the stove.
+In this case, it would be best to opt for short panels to prevent any fire hazard.
 The same thing goes for windows with radiators nearby.

 You also have to factor in little children.
-They can pull and tug on lengthy curtains installed in playrooms and family rooms so it’s recommended to use short curtains in this case.
+They can pull and tug on lengthy curtains installed in playrooms and family rooms so it’s recommended to use short panels in this case.

-Moreover, as long as the curtains have served their purpose like enhancing the beauty of the living space, then just decorate the space as you’d like and don’t overthink the design too much.
+Moreover, as long as the window coverings have served their purpose like enhancing the beauty of the living space, then just decorate the space as you’d like and don’t overthink the design too much.

-Meanwhile, aside from floor-length curtains, other curtain length types include sill, apron, trouser, breaking, and puddle lengths.
+Meanwhile, aside from floor-length curtains, other length types include sill, apron, trouser, breaking, and puddle lengths.

 Curtain Hanging Guidelines